Harvey Birdman: Attorney at Law (video game)

 Harvey Birdman: Attorney at Law is a 2008 visual novel adventure game developed by High Voltage Software and published by Capcom for the Wii, PlayStation 2, and PlayStation Portable.
 It was released on January 8, 2008.
 The game is based on the animated television series of the same name, with collaboration of the show's writers and voice actors.
 The gameplay heavily borrows from Capcom's Ace Attorney series.

 Gameplay

 A screenshot of the Harvey Birdman: Attorney at Law game.
 Here, Harvey Birdman grills Blue Falcone in the court with an opportunity to ask him by either showing him items Harvey has or by making him answer more specifically based on his testimony.

 Gameplay is based on that of Capcom's Ace Attorney series, with players collecting evidence from crime scenes and cross-examining witnesses during trials, but with Harvey Birdman humor and aesthetic.
-Each of the game's five cases features a hidden Street Fighter character cameo; finding each one will unlock one of five bonus videos featuring bloopers from the game and compilations of running gags.
+Each of the game's five cases features a hidden Street Fighter character cameo; finding each one will unlock a bonus video.

 All of the show's voice cast reprise their roles for the video game, with the exception of Stephen Colbert; actors Stephen Stanton and Crispin Freeman respectively voice Phil Ken Sebben and Myron Reducto in his stead.